mcaceresb/stata-gtools/docs/usage/gstats_transform.md

 ```

 computes the mean within half a standard deviation of invest (if we
 don't specify a range variable, then the source variable is used).
+Note
+that we used `gstats range` instead of `gstats transform`.
+This is
+simply an alias that assumes every subsequent statistic will be a range
+statistic.
+It is provided for ease of syntax.

-We can specify different intervals per variable as well as a global
+We can specify also different intervals per variable as well as a global
 interval used whenever a variable-specific interval is not used:

 ```stata